01mf02/interactive-theorem-proving/Presentation/imps.md

 --------

 * IMPS = Interactive Mathematical Proof System
-* simple type theory with partial functions
+* simple type theory with partial functions and subtypes
 * inference based on *deduction graphs* (similar to derivations in sequent calc.)
+* intuition behind IMPS more closely corresponds to mathematics than, say, CoC
 * macete